phalcon-orphanage/docs-app/4.0/en/acl.md

 <a name='access-controls'></a>
 ## Defining Access Controls
 After both the `Operations` and `Subjects` have been defined, we need to tie them together so that the access list can be created.
-This is the most important step in the operation since a small mistake here can provide access for subjects to operations that the developer does not intend to.
+This is the most important step in the operation since a small mistake here can allow access to operations for subjects that the developer does not intend to.
 As mentioned earlier, the default access action for [Phalcon\Acl](api/Phalcon_Acl) is `Acl::DENY`, following the [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach.

-To tie `Operations` and `Subjects` together we use the `allow()` and `deny()` methods that the [Phalcon\Acl\Memory](api/Phalcon_Acl_Memory) exposes.
+To tie `Operations` and `Subjects` together we use the `allow()` and `deny()` methods exposed by the [Phalcon\Acl\Memory](api/Phalcon_Acl_Memory) class.

 ```php
 <?php